cupcakearmy/autorestic/docs/markdown/location/hooks.md

 If you want to perform some commands before and/or after a backup, you can use hooks.

-They consist of a list of `before`/`after` commands that will be executed in the same directory as the target `from`.
+They consist of a list of commands that will be executed in the same directory as the target `from`.

+The following hooks groups are supported, none are required:

+- `before`
+- `after`
+- `failure`
+- `success`

 ```yml | .autorestic.yml
 locations: